seekayel/kamlasater.com/blog/findings-from-giving-15-llms-personality-disorder-tests/index.md

 By having a measure of the AI systems presented personality, and how that personality can be steered, we will be better able to engineer safe, effective and productive systems.

-## Help
+## Lets Chat

 Please get in touch if you are a:
-- social science researcher and are interested in collaborating in turning this into publications
+- social science researcher and are interested in collaborating in turning this into publication(s)
 - ai/ml researcher looking to collaborate on engineering how to steer personality with guardrails
 - conference organizer looking for a presentation of this work at your conference

+You can find me at [Kam Lasater](https://kamlasater.com) or ckl@seekayel.com

 See you in the comments.
-Kam Lasater ckl at seekayel dot com